Mark your calendar: Upcoming events in the Lynchburg area (copy)

 Feb.
 12

 Love and the LSO, 6 p.m. at the Virginian Hotel.
-The Lynchburg Symphony Orchestra will perform in the ballroom of the ballroom of downtown Lynchburg’s historic Virginian Hotel.
+The Lynchburg Symphony Orchestra will perform in the ballroom of the ballroom of Downtown Lynchburg’s historic Virginian Hotel.
 Enjoy a special 3-course dinner, music and dancing.
-Renee Ruth will be the special guest vocalist.
+Renee Ruth will be the special quest vocalist.
 Tickets are $125 per person, and only 150 tickets will be sold.
 Call (434) 845-6604 or email tickets@lynchburgsymphony.org to reserve tickets.

 Feb.
 13

-Beatles Rewind, 4 p.m. on the main stage in the Historic Academy Theatre in Lynchburg.
-The Jefferson Choral Society, the area's oldest and largest adult choir, will present its winter concert, playing such favorites as "Twist and Shout," "Let It Be," "Yesterday" and more, accompanied by a small rock band.
+Beatles Rewind, 4 p.m. at the on the main stage in the Historic Academy Theatre in Lynchburg.
+The Jefferson Choral Society, the area's oldest and largest adult choir, will present its winter concert, playing such favorites as "Twist and Shout," "Let It Be," "Yesterday," and more, accompanied by a small rock band.
 Visit academycenter.org or call (434) 846-8499 to purchase tickets.

 Feb.
 14